What is gender-based violence?

 RS10334_201905-SLE-77.jpg

-There are many types of gender-based violence:
+There are many types of violence that affect women and girls:

 • rape and attempted rape